State of Minnesota -

 Tools

-• Adobe Illustrator, Indesign & Photoshop for design assets, branding, wireframes, hi-fidelity mockups
+• Adobe Illustrator, Indesign & Photoshop for design assets, marketing, branding, wireframes, hi-fidelity mockups

-• Tridion WCM to create and maintain new web site
+• Tridion WCM to create and maintain web site

 • WebAim & WCAG 2.0 guidelines to improve accessibility of all web content and comply with federal ADA standards